← Back to Blog

 The Four Eras of Business Technology (And Why AI Is Next)

-I want to tell you a story about timing.
-Not because I am trying to create urgency artificially — but because the pattern I am about to describe has repeated four times in the past thirty years, and understanding it changes how you think about what is happening right now.
+This is a story about timing.
+Not manufactured urgency.
+A pattern that has repeated four times in the past thirty years, and understanding it changes how you think about what is happening right now.

-If you are running a small business in New Zealand today, you have already lived through three of these waves.
-You might not have thought of them this way.
+If you are running a business today, you have already lived through three of these waves.
+You may not have thought of them this way.
 But you have felt them.

 Era 1: The Internet (1990s)

-In the early 1990s, the Internet was something universities and government agencies used.
+In the early 1990s, the internet was something universities and government agencies used.
 Most businesses had never heard of it.
 Then, gradually, things changed.
-By the mid-1990s, a small number of forward-thinking businesses were building websites.
+By the mid-1990s, a number of forward-thinking businesses were building websites.
 By the late 1990s, having a website was becoming expected.

 Era 2: Google Search (2000s)

 Having a website was just the beginning.
-The real game-changer was search.
+The real shift was search.
 When people stopped asking friends for recommendations and started asking Google, the rules changed overnight.

-A plumber in Auckland who understood SEO in 2003 was getting calls from people who had never heard of them.
-A physio in Wellington who ranked on the first page for "physio Wellington" was filling their calendar while competitors were printing flyers.
-It was not magic — it was just timing, and the willingness to understand a new tool before everyone else did.
+A plumber who understood SEO in 2003 was getting calls from people who had never heard of them.
+A physio who ranked on the first page for their service category was filling their calendar while competitors were printing flyers.
+It was not magic.
+It was timing, and the willingness to understand a new tool before everyone else did.

 The businesses that ignored search for too long found themselves invisible.
 Their competitors had accumulated years of domain authority, reviews, and backlinks.
 Catching up was not impossible, but it was expensive and slow.